dsl-unibe-ch/Crash_Course_DataSciPy/Day3/README.md

 **Pandas** is the go-to library for tabular data in Python (I/O, selection, missing data, grouping). **Seaborn** sits on Matplotlib and makes common plots—histograms, scatter/line charts, pairplots, jointplots—quick to produce and easy to style.

 The data comes from the annual Stack Overflow Developer Survey: [https://survey.stackoverflow.co/](https://survey.stackoverflow.co/)
-After downloading and unzipping, you’ll typically use `survey_results_public.csv` (one row per respondent) plus the schema file that maps column codes to their questions.
+The 2024 annual survey files are already present in the data folder.
+After unzipping, you’ll typically use `survey_results_public.csv` (one row per respondent) plus the schema file that maps column codes to their questions.

 ## Install